JeremS/units/README.md

 ## Changelog
 ### 0.2.2
- - ADDED: Support for using rgba hexa notation of color.
+ - ADDED: Support for using rgba hexa notations of colors.

 ### 0.2.1
  - ADDED: Support of pretty much every unit type specified in css3.